Great Scott Gadgets makes open source hardware for innovative people.

 Taylor Streetman is a long time maker of things.
 Ask him about making snow!
 Taylor manages our warehouse and does most of the prototype assembly at the GSG lab in Evergreen, Colorado.
 His latest project has been assembly of a Lasersaur.
 Follow @_yhetti_ on Twitter.

-Elizabeth Wooton is our office manager and technical writer.
-She takes care of our resellers and handles most of our business operations.
+Elizabeth Wooton is our manager of operations.
+She takes care of our resellers and vendors, and she manages our business operations.
 She is also our social media liaison, event coordinator, and contributes to our blog.
 Follow @lizwooton on Twitter.